ska-sa/katsdpsigproc/doc/user/sync.rst

 between two events.
 Note that if you are trying to tune your code, there may be vendor tools that give far more insight.

-To create a command queue that support profiling, use :meth:`.AbstractContext.create_tuning_command_queue` (instead of the usual :meth:`~.AbstractContext.create_command_queue`).
+To create a command queue that supports profiling, use :meth:`.AbstractContext.create_tuning_command_queue` (instead of the usual :meth:`~.AbstractContext.create_command_queue`).
 Then use :meth:`.AbstractEvent.time_since` to get the time difference between events.